mobily-enterprises/jsonreststores/README.md

 * The nested store's name starts with the parent store's name (`managers`) keeping pluralisation
 * The URL is in small letters, starting with the URL of the parent store

+# Customise search rules

+In the previous examples, I explained how marking a field as `searchable` in the schema has the effect of making it searchable in queries:

+    var Managers = declare( Store, {

+      schema: new Schema({
+        name   : { type: 'string', trim: 60 },
+        surname: { type: 'string', searchable: true, trim: 60 },
+      }),

+      storeName: 'managers',
+      publicURL: '/managers/:id',

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,
+    });

+    var managers = new Managers();
+    managers.setAllRoutes( app );

+If you query the store with `http://localhost:3000/managers/?surname=mobily`, it will only return elements where the `surname` field matches.

+## Custom `onlineSearchSchema`

+In JsonRestStores you actually define what fields are acceptable as filters with the parameter `onlineSearchSchema`, which is defined exactly as a schema.
+So, writing this is equivalent:

+    var Managers = declare( Store, {

+      schema: new Schema({
+        name   : { type: 'string', trim: 60 },
+        surname: { type: 'string', searchable: true, trim: 60 },
+      }),

+      onlineSearchSchema: new Schema( {
+        surname: { type: 'string', trim: 60 },
+      }),

+      storeName: 'managers',
+      publicURL: '/managers/:id',

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,
+    });

+    var managers = new Managers();
+    managers.setAllRoutes( app );

+If `onlineSearchSchema` is not defined, JsonRestStores will create one based on your main schema by doing a shallow copy, excluding `paramIds` (which means that `id` is not added automatically to `onlineSearchSchema`, which is most likely what you want).

+If you define your own `onlineSearchSchema`, you are able to decide exactly how you want to filter the values.
+For example you could define a different default, or trim value, etc. However, in common applications you can probably live with the auto-generated `onlineSearchSchema`.

+## Custom `queryConditions`

+You can decide how the elements in `onlineSearchSchema` will be turned into a search with the `queryConditions` parameter.

+`queryConditions` is normally automatically generated for you if it's missing.
+So, not passing it is the same as writing:

+    var Managers = declare( Store, {

+      schema: new Schema({
+        name   : { type: 'string', trim: 60 },
+        surname: { type: 'string', searchable: true, trim: 60 },
+      }),

+      onlineSearchSchema: new Schema( {
+        surname: { type: 'string', trim: 60 },
+      }),

+      queryConditions: {
+        name: 'eq',
+        args: [ 'name', '#name#']
+      },

+      storeName: 'managers',
+      publicURL: '/managers/:id',

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,
+    });

+    var managers = new Managers();
+    managers.setAllRoutes( app );

+Basically, `queryConditions` is automatically generated with the `name` field in the database that matches the `name` entry in the query string (that's what `#name#` stands for).

+If you had defined both `name` and `surname` as searchable, `queryConditions` would have been generated as:

+    queryConditions: {
+        name: 'and',
+        args: [
+          { name: 'eq', args: [ 'name', '#name#' ] },
+          { name: 'eq', args: [ 'surname', '#surname#' ]
+        ]
+      },

+Basically, _both_ `name` and `surname` need to match their respective values in the query string.
+To know more about the syntax of `queryConditions`, please have a look at [the conditions object in SimpleDbLayer](https://github.com/mercmobily/simpledblayer#the-conditions-object).

+Keep in mind that the syntax of JsonRestStore's `queryConditions` is identical to the syntax of the `conditions` object in SimpleDbLayer, with the following extras:

+* In JsonRestStores, when a value is in the format `#something#`, that `something` will be replaced by the value in the corresponding value in the query string when making queries. _If `something` is not passed in the query string, that section of the query is ignored._
+* You can have the attribute `ifDefined` set as a value in `queryConditions`: in this case, that section of the query will only be evaluated if the corresponding value in the query string is defined.

+For example, you could define `queryConditions` as:

+    queryConditions: {
+      name: 'and',
+      args: [

+        {
+          name: 'and', ifDefined: 'surname', args: [
+            { name: 'startsWith', args: [ 'surname', '#surname#' ] },
+            { name: 'eq', args: [ 'active', true ] },
+          ]
+        },

+        {
+          name: 'startsWith', args: [ 'name', '#name#']
+        }
+      ]
+    },

+The strings `#surname#` and `#name#` are translated into their corresponding values in the query string.
+The `ifDefined` means that that whole section of the query will be ignored unless `surname` is passed to the query string.
+The comparison operators, which were `eq` in the generated `queryConditions`, are now much more useful `startsWith`.

+You can clearly see that thanks to `queryConditions` you can effectively create _any_ kind of query based on the passed parameter.
+For exampe, you could create a `searchAll` field like this:

+    onlineSearchSchema: new Schema( {
+      searchAll: { type: 'string', trim: 60 },
+    }),

+    queryConditions: {
+      name: 'or',
+      ifDefined: 'searchAll',
+      args: [
+        { name: 'startsWith', args: [ 'number', '#searchAll#' ] },
+        { name: 'startsWith', args: [ 'firstName', '#searchAll#' ] },
+        { name: 'startsWith', args: [ 'lastName', '#searchAll#' ] },
+      ]
+    },

+This example highlights that `onlineSearchSchema` fields don't have to match existing fields in the schema: they can be _anything_, which is then used as a `#field#` value in `queryConditions`.
+They are basically values that will be used when constructing the actual query in `queryConditions`.

+This makes JsonRestStores immensely flexible in terms of what queries can be implemented.

+## Nested data and queries

+Thanks to `queryConditions` you can define any kind of query you like.
+The good new is that you can also search in _children_ tables that are defined as `nested` in the store definitions.

+For example:

+    var Managers = declare( Store, {

+      schema: new Schema({
+        name   : { type: 'string', searchable: true, trim: 60 },
+        surname: { type: 'string', searchable: true, trim: 60 },
+      }),

+      storeName: 'managers',
+      publicURL: '/managers/:id',

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,

+      onlineSearchSchema: new HotSchema({
+        name    : { type: 'string', trim: 60 },
+        surname : { type: 'string', trim: 60 },
+        carInfo : { type: 'string', trim: 30 },
+      }),

+      queryConditions: {
+        name: 'and',
+        args: [

+          {
+            name: 'startsWith', args: [ 'surname', '#surname#']
+          },

+          {
+            name: 'or',
+            ifDefined: 'carInfo',
+            args: [
+              { name: 'startsWith', args: [ 'managersCars.make', '#carInfo#' ] },
+              { name: 'startsWith', args: [ 'managersCars.model','#carInfo#' ] },
+            ]
+          }
+        ]
+      },

+      nested: [
+        {
+          type: 'multiple',
+          layer: 'managersCars',
+          join: { managerId: 'id' },
+        }
+      ],

+    });
+    var managers = new Managers();
+    managers.setAllRoutes( app );

+    var ManagersCars = declare( Store, {

+      schema: new Schema({
+        make     : { type: 'string', trim: 60, searchable: true, required: true },
+        model    : { type: 'string', trim: 60, searchable: true, required: true },
+      }),

+      onlineSearchSchema: new HotSchema({
+        make       : { type: 'string', trim: 60 },
+        model      : { type: 'string', trim: 60 },
+        managerInfo: { type: 'string', trim: 60 }
+      }),

+      queryConditions: {
+        name: 'and',
+        args: [

+          {
+            name: 'startsWith', args: [ 'make', '#make#'],
+          },

+          {
+            name: 'startsWith', args: [ 'model', '#model#'],
+          },

+          {
+            name: 'or',
+            ifDefined: 'managerInfo',
+            args: [
+              { name: 'startsWith', args: [ 'managers.name', '#managerInfo#' ] },
+              { name: 'startsWith', args: [ 'managers.surname','managerInfo#' ] },
+            ]
+          }
+        ]
+      },

+      storeName: 'managersCars',
+      publicURL: '/managers/:managerId/cars/:id',

+      handlePut: true,
+      handlePost: true,
+      handleGet: true,
+      handleGetQuery: true,
+      handleDelete: true,

+      nested: [
+        {
+          type: 'lookup',
+          localField: 'managerId',
+          layer: 'managers',
+          layerField: 'id'
+        }
+      ],
+    });
+    var managersCars = new ManagersCars();
+    managersCars.setAllRoutes( app );

+You can see how for example in `Managers`, `onlineSearchSchema` has a mixture of fields that match the ones in the schema (`name`, `surname`) that look for a match in the correponding fields, as well as search-specific fields (like `carInfo`) that end up looking into the nested children.

+It's totally up to you how you want organise your searches.
+For example, you might decide to make a `searchAll` field instead for `Managers`:

+    onlineSearchSchema: new HotSchema({
+      searchAll : { type: 'string', trim: 60 },
+    }),

+    queryConditions: {
+      name: 'or',
+      ifDefined: 'searchAll',
+      args: [
+        { name: 'startsWith', args: [ 'name', '#searchAll#'] }
+        { name: 'startsWith', args: [ 'surname', '#searchAll#'] }
+        { name: 'startsWith', args: [ 'managersCars.make', '#searchAll#' ] },
+        { name: 'startsWith', args: [ 'managersCars.model','#searchAhh#' ] },
+      ]
+    },

+In this case, the only allowed field in the query string will be `searchAll` which will look for a match anywhere.

 # The `position` attribute